 We were quite a pair that day, my dad and I, especially when we got lost on the way to the restaurant.

 My phone’s battery was dead, and Dad (of course) didn’t want to ask for directions, so we had only our certifiably unreliable brains to rely on.
 The good part?
 This gave us about 30 extra minutes in the car to talk before we finally arrived at the restaurant.
-After lunch was over,
+After lunch was over, we managed to find our way back to my house.

 I walked into my house and wept.
 I understood what a sacrifice that had been for him, but he did it because he loved me and wanted to serve me.
 And I understood him a little better.